Pokhara University: Location

 Pokhara University is located in Khudi-Dhungepatan, Pokhara Lekhnath Municipality, Kaski District, 13 km east of Pokhara city (Prithvi Chowk).
 It also operates an academic complex in Seven Lake City, Lekhnath, surrounded by several peaks of the Himalayan mountain range.
 Begnas Lake and Rupa Lake are within walking distance of the university's central office.

-The School of Engineering, The School of Health & Allied Sciences, The School of Business, and The School of Development and Social Engineering are housed in buildings located on the bank of the Khudi river.
+The School of Engineering, the School of Health & Allied Sciences, the School of Business, and the School of Development and Social Engineering are housed in buildings located on the bank of the Khudi river.

+There are multiple affiliated colleges throughout the country, distributing various courses.

 Academic offerings

 Pokhara University began offering degrees following the Pokhara University Act of 1997.

-Pokhara University has four Constituent Schools where Bachelor's, Master's, and PhD degree programs are offered.
+Pokhara University has four constituent schools where Bachelor's, Master's, and PhD degree programs are offered.
 There are 57 academic institutions affiliated with PU, also offering Bachelor's, Master's, M.Phil. and PhD. degree programs.

 Teaching

 The university uses a semester system.
 All bachelor's degrees are four years (delivered over eight semesters) and master's degrees are an additional two years (delivered over an additional four semesters).
 The Philosophy degree requires one and a half years (three semesters) of study.
-All programs are carried out in English.
+The medium of instruction for all programs is English.